Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI: Abstract

 \section{Abstract}

-{Direct electromagnetic observation of the orbital motion of a sub-parsec, supermassive black hole binary (SMBHB) would provide the first conclusive proof of such systems existing.
-Widely considered to be the sources of gravitational waves, binaries are expected to form as a natural consequence of galactic mergers and determining the processes that drive their evolution is essential for understanding cosmological evolution.
-In this work, we evaluate the prospects of using ground and spaceborne Very Long Baseline Interferometry (VLBI) to observe supermassive black hole binaries and estimate their orbital parameters.
-The Black Hole Explorer (BHEX) is considered as the primary case study.
-Achieving unprecedented resolution, BHEX will provide access to a new volume of binary parameter space, potentially enabling the first, confident detection of an SMBHB.
-A binary toy model using a post-Newtonian orbit propagation is developed and simulated observations by BHEX and a ground array of telescopes are performed.
-An orbit fitting approach using Bayesian dynamic nested sampling is presented and its efficacy is demonstrated on the simulated observational data for a set of example binary systems.
-It is found that for BHEX, binary detection requires a total flux density of 0.04~Jy with a minimum separation of \(\sim\)2~\(\mu\)as and an observable mass ratio dependent on the total flux.
-With three annual observations, BHEX could constrain semi-major axis and eccentricity of binaries with orbital periods $\leq$10~years to within 13\% of the true values.
-A curved trajectory could confidently be detected in binaries with period $\leq$23~years.
-Proposals for how candidate sources could be identified in time for the BHEX mission are also provided.
-Finally, we constrain the requirements of a future spaceborne VLBI system, capable of performing a statistically significant survey of supermassive black hole binaries.}
+{ Direct observation of the orbital motion of a sub-parsec supermassive black hole binary (SMBHB) would provide the first conclusive electromagnetic proof of such systems existing.
+Widely considered to be the source of gravitational waves, binaries are expected to form as a natural consequence of galactic mergers, and determining the processes that drive their evolution is essential to understanding cosmological evolution.
+In this work, we evaluate the prospects of using ground and spaceborne Very Long Baseline Interferometry (VLBI) to observe SMBHBs and estimate their orbital parameters.
+The Black Hole Explorer (BHEX) is considered the primary case study.
+Achieving unprecedented resolution, BHEX will provide access to a new volume of binary parameter space, potentially enabling the first confident detection of an SMBHB.
+We present an orbit-fitting approach that uses relative astrometry and Bayesian dynamic nested sampling, and demonstrate its efficacy on a set of example binary systems.
+For simulating observations, we use a binary image model based on post-Newtonian orbit propagation and find that for BHEX, binary detection requires a total flux density of 40~mJy and a minimum separation of \(\sim\)2~\(\mu\)as.
+With three annual observations, BHEX could constrain the semi-major axis and the eccentricity of binaries with orbital periods of $\leq$10~years to within 0.06 dex of the true values under specific noise assumptions.
+We have also evaluated the benefits provided by BHEX for binary detection compared to ground-only observations by arrays such as the next generation Event Horizon Telescope (ngEHT).
+Finally, we constrained the requirements of a future spaceborne VLBI system capable of performing a statistically significant survey of SMBHBs.}

 {} {} {} {} {}

 \keywords{instrumentation: interferometers -- astrometry -- quasars: supermassive black holes -- submillimeter: galaxies -- celestial mechanics}

 \titlerunning{Towards direct imaging of supermassive black hole binaries with spaceborne VLBI} \authorrunning{B. Hudson et al.}